 Yes, specifically the passenger air bag.
 There is a recall notice published on the National Highway Traffic Safety Administration (NHTSA) website: NHTSA Campaign Number 21V198000 dated March 22, 2021.
 It states that the airbag may deactivate, increasing the risk of injury if the car is involved in a crash.
 The problem is that the passenger occupant detection system (PODS) may malfunction.
 When this happens, it switches off the passenger airbag even when someone is in the passenger seat.

 As many as 153,152 A3 vehicles may be affected.
 They include A3 Sedan, A3 Etron, and A3 Cabriolet vehicles manufactured between 2015 and 2020.
-Audi did not release a 2021 A3 model, and there is not currently a recall related to airbags for the 2022 model.
+Audi did not release a 2021 A3 model, and there is not currently a recall related to deactivating airbags for the 2022 model.
+There is, however, a 2022 model recall relating to front passenger air bags not deploying properly.

 Owners of affected vehicles were notified by mail about the recall in December 2021.
 They were told that the PODS control module and PODS sensor mat would be replaced by dealers free of charge.
 But complaints to NHTSA, as recent as March 16, 2022, state that the part for the recall is not yet available.